Atal Tunnel: In 20th Century

 The proposal for the construction of a tunnel across Rohtang Pass was first conceived in 1942 by Dr. John Bicknell Auden, Geological Survey of India (GSI) who at that time visited this pass intending to divert the water of Chandra river to Beas.

-When Atal Bihari Vajpayee became the Prime Minister, locals suggested his childhood friend Arjun Gopal visit him to talk about Rohtang Tunnel.
+When Atal Bihari Vajpayee became the Prime Minister, locals suggested his childhood friend Arjun Gopal to visit him and to talk about Rohtang Tunnel.
 Gopal and two companions, Chhering Dorje and Abhay Chand, moved to Delhi.
 After a year of discussions, Vajpayee went to Lahaul in June 2000 and declared that the Rohtang Tunnel would be constructed.
 RITES conducted a feasibility study.

 In 2000, the project was estimated to cost ₹500 crore and be completed in seven years.
 On 26 May 2002, the Border Roads Organisation (BRO), a tri-service organisation of the Defence Ministry specialising in road and bridge construction in difficult terrains, headed by Lt.
 Gen. Prakash Suri, PVSM, was put in charge of construction.
 The approach road to the tunnel entrance was inaugurated by Atal Bihari Vajpayee.

 However the project did not move beyond the tree-felling stage by May 2003.
 By December 2004, the cost estimate had grown to ₹900 crore.
 In May 2007, the government of Dr. Manmohan Singh awarded the contract to SMEC (Snowy Mountains Engineering Corporation) International Private Limited, an Australian company, and the completion date was revised to 2014.
 However, there was no progress for the next three years, until May 2010.

 Finally, the Cabinet Committee on Security in UPA government cleared the Rohtang Tunnel Project.
 The work was awarded to a joint venture of AFCONS Infrastructure Limited, an Indian construction company of Shapoorji Pallonji Group, and STRABAG AG, Austria, in September 2009.
 The drilling of the Rohtang Tunnel through the Himalayan ranges began on 28 June 2010 at the South Portal, 25 km north of Manali.
 Some of the anchoring and slope stabilisation work was subcontracted to Spar Geo Infra Pvt Ltd. Permanent maintenance free earthing system design, supply and installation was sub-contracted to Manav Energy Pvt.
 Ltd.

 Prime Minister Narendra Modi renamed the tunnel as the Atal Tunnel, in honour of Shree Atal Bihari Vajpayee, on 25 December 2019, Vajpayee's birthday.

 The Atal Tunnel has been planned to ensure an all-seasons, all-weather road route to strategically important areas of Ladakh and the remote Lahaul-Spiti valley.
 However, the tunnel will provide this connectivity only up to Darcha, north of Keylong in the Lahaul region of Himachal Pradesh.
 Connectivity to Ladakh will require more tunnels: either at Shikun La, or at the passes located on the present Leh-Manali road.
 Director General Border Roads Lt Gen Rajeev Chaudhry, VSM has initiated plans for construction of tunnel at Shinkula.